Pwnzer0tt1/digger/README.md

 ### Network capture

-Shovel currently implements 3 capture modes:
+Digger currently implements 3 capture modes:

 - **Mode A**: pcap replay (slower, for archives replay or rootless CTF).
 - **Mode B**: capture interface (fast, requires root on vulnbox and in Docker).